scientific-python/blog.scientific-python.org/content/posts/optree/pytrees/index.md

 # >> Params(x=np.float64(0.999995688776513), y=np.float64(0.9999913673387226))
 ```

-This new `minimize` function works with _any_ PyTree, let's consider a modified and more complex version of the Rosenbrock function that relies on two sets of `Params` as input:
+This new `minimize` function works with _any_ PyTree, let's consider a modified and more complex version of the Rosenbrock function that relies on two sets of `Params` as input - a common pattern for hierarchical models:

 ```python
 import numpy as np